nyej/tuxx/README.md

 }
 ```

-The output of the above with the default reporter will be:
+The output of the above with the default reporter might look something like the following (depending on the number of actual asserts):

 ![Output-With-Args](img/output-with-args.png)